Quantum-geometry-driven exact ferromagnetic ground state in a nearly flat band

 By taking the limit of $t,v, U\rightarrow\infty$ with all other parameters fixed, we can analytically prove that $\varepsilon_0=-s(\lambda^2+2)$ for a certain choice of $\hat{h}_{\bm x}$ (see Appendix B).
 This, in turn, implies saturated ferromagnetism in the ground state for sufficiently large $t,v$ and $U$.
 Here, to analyze finite parameter regions, we study the case of $N_{\rm sub} = 5$ and

-and numerically diagonalize $\hat{h}_{\bm x}$ with its specific choice given in Appendix B. In the following calculation, we set $\lambda = \sqrt{2}$, $s = 1/20$, $t = 30$, $u = 5$, and $v= 40$ and take the limit $\xi\rightarrow+0$; the lowest band is isolated by a large band gap and is nearly flat compared with other bands.
+and numerically diagonalize $\hat{h}_{\bm x}$ with its specific choice given in Appendix B. This $\mathcal{U}_{\theta}$ is a minimal one-parameter family of special orthogonal matrices and continuously connects the decoupled-chain limit at $\theta = 0$ to the fully mixed one at $\theta = \pi/4$, where $\hat{\gamma}_{1}$ becomes an equal superposition of modes on the four chains~\cite{unitary}.
+Considering that $\hat{\gamma}_{1}$ enters the localized state of the nearly flat band, $\theta$ directly controls the spread of the nearly-flat-band Wannier function.
+In the following calculation, we set $\lambda = \sqrt{2}$, $s = 1/20$, $t = 30$, $u = 5$, and $v= 40$ and take the limit $\xi\rightarrow+0$; the lowest band is isolated by a large band gap and is nearly flat compared with other bands.
 In this setup, we study how large $U$ is required to achieve saturated ferromagnetism with a given quantum geometry, i.e., given $\theta$ while keeping the energy dispersion fixed.

 Figure~\ref{fig:phase_diagram}(a) shows the result as a function of $U$ and $\theta$.
 In the orange region, $\varepsilon_{0} = -s(\lambda^2+2)$ is satisfied, which indicates that the ground state exhibits saturated ferromagnetism.
 We find that the strength of the onsite Coulomb interaction required for the saturated ferromagnetism strongly depends on $\theta$.
 This implies that a possible magnetic phase transition is driven by tuning the quantum geometry alone through the change of $\theta$.
 However, $\varepsilon_{0}=-s(\lambda^2+2)$ is a sufficient but not necessary condition for saturated ferromagnetism~\cite{sufficient}.
 In other words, the saturated ferromagnetism may still be realized even when $\varepsilon_{0}<-s(\lambda^2+2)$.
 Thus, we need an alternative method to show the instability of ferromagnetism.